BryanHogan/bryanhogan-blog-content/blog/south-korea-travel-guide.md

 The view of the 2024 New Year's sunrise near the Namsan Seoul Tower.

-If you visit Seoul on a very rainy day and want to stay indoors I can recommend the [iPark Mall in Yongsan](https://naver.me/GUwSuJc5), the [Starfield Mall in Gangnam](https://naver.me/xprAqNM7) or the [Starfield mall in Suwon](https://naver.me/xWTnpnqm). *I mention more activities further down.*
+If you visit Seoul on a very rainy day and want to stay indoors I can recommend the [iPark Mall in Yongsan](https://naver.me/GUwSuJc5), the [Starfield Mall in Gangnam](https://naver.me/xprAqNM7) or the [Starfield mall in Suwon](https://naver.me/xWTnpnqm).
+The [Hyundai Department Store](https://naver.me/GxRYsMsl) in Yeouido is also fun, skip the lower and middle floors and go to the higher ones directly.
+Next to it is also the [IFC Mall](https://naver.me/FfWOinGc).
+My personal less crowded favorite for just shopping is the mall on top of the [Traders Wholesale Club](https://naver.me/I55v7tyG) near Magok station. *I mention more activities further down.*

 ## Where to stay
 Should you stay in a hotel, hostel, AirBnB or Goshiwon?